Memory and ADHD

 Individuals with ADHD may struggle to recall steps or instructions needed to complete tasks, leading to difficulty in accomplishing tasks efficiently.

-School And Academic Challenges
+School and Academic Challenges

 Memory deficits in ADHD can significantly impact academic performance.
 Students may struggle to recall information for tests or memorize facts and concepts.